ossia/ofxOssia/README.md

 * The OSSIA API require some boost libs not available in OpenFrameworks.
 To handle this :
     * Download http://sourceforge.net/projects/boost/files/boost/1.58.0/boost_1_58_0.zip
     * Extract the content of the `boost/` folder, in `of_v0.9.8_release/libs/boost/include/boost/`.
+    * If done correctly you should have file replacement warnings for various `.hpp` files.
+Replace them all.

 ## Installation (OS X, Linux)